Varun-25/Movie_Database_Mulesoft/README.md

 ![v1](https://user-images.githubusercontent.com/66878481/136647247-38ab1254-6db8-4a24-9fa8-13b967929224.jpg)

-## 2) Retrive the names of all the movies where Actor is Aamir Khan:
+## 2) Retrieve the names of all the movies where Actor is Aamir Khan:

 ![v3](https://user-images.githubusercontent.com/66878481/136647324-5732bce1-47aa-46be-ab51-16942a2f1b68.jpg)